All Episodes

 But anyway, I digress.

-Well, we know that James Baker, under James Comey, the number one lawyer at the FBI, the chief counsel for the FBI was a guy by the name of James Baker.
+Well, we know that James Baker, under James Comey, the number one lawyer at the FBI, the chief counsel for the FBI, was a guy by the name of James Baker.

-And James Baker, the underlying crime with Hillary, was the espionage act.
+And James Baker, the underlying crime with Hillary, was the Espionage Act.

 What does it say?

-Gross negligence and mishandling classified documents.
+That's 18 U.S.C.
+793, gross negligence in mishandling classified documents.

 Intentionally mishandling classified documents.

-Theft of government documents, 18 USC 640.
+Theft of government documents, 18 U.S.C.
+640.

 I mean, Greg Jarrett has gone through this chapter and verse all of these things.

-So, and then, but if you if you subpoenaed emails, imagine Adam, you know, the cowardly Schiff.
+But if you subpoenaed emails, imagine Adam, you know, the cowardly Schiff.

-Now we've invited him for three hours on this radio show and an hour on TV.
+Now, we've invited him for three hours on this radio show and an hour on TV.

 But we've also been public that we have a dossier on Adam Schiff.